jakub-jarzabek/elector-count/README.md

 # Elector Count - messaging app
-Application used to communicate between two users created with Next.js and MongoDB
+Application used to communicate between two users created with Next.js and MongoDB with ultimate SynthWave theme ;)

 # Technologies
 Project is created with the use of the following libraries: